Semi-Supervised Clustering of Sparse Graphs: Crossing the Information-Theoretic Threshold

 \fi

-\section{Our results}
+\section{Our Results}

-The main goal of this paper is to answer the long-standing open question regarding the semi-supervised learning on probabilistic graph models.
-We would like to quote the version from \cite{Abbe2017CommunityDA}: \begin{quotation} "How do the fundamental limits change in a semi-supervised setting, i.e., when some of the vertex labels are revealed, exactly or probabilistically?" \end{quotation}
+The main goal of this paper is to answer the long-standing open question regarding semi-supervised learning on probabilistic graph models.
+We would like to quote the version from \citep{Abbe2017CommunityDA}: \begin{quotation} "How do the fundamental limits change in a semi-supervised setting, i.e.,\ when some of the vertex labels are revealed, exactly or probabilistically?" \end{quotation}

-In the previous section, we have discussed deep research related to the clustering/community detection problem on the SBM.
-Establishing the phase transition phenomenon at KS threshold is a major focal point.
-However, such a sharp and intrinsic limit totally disappears when an arbitrarily small fraction of the labels is revealed.
-This astonishing change is first observed in \cite{PhysRevE.90.052802} where the authors provide non-trivial conjectures based on calculations of the belief propagation approach.
+In the previous section, we discussed deep research related to the clustering/community detection problem on the SBM.
+Establishing the phase transition phenomenon at the KS threshold is a major focal point.
+However, such a sharp and intrinsic limit completely disappears when an arbitrarily small fraction of the labels is revealed.
+This astonishing change is first observed in \citep{PhysRevE.90.052802} where the authors provide non-trivial conjectures based on calculations of the belief propagation approach.

 The theory of semi-supervised clustering contains some fascinating and fundamental algorithmic challenges arising from both the sparse random graph model itself and the semi-supervised learning perspective.
-To address them rigorously, we first define the semi-supervised SBM in a way that it captures the essence of realistic semi-supervised learning scenarios and is a natural and simple generalization of unsupervised models.
+To address them rigorously, we first define the semi-supervised SBM so that it captures the essence of realistic semi-supervised learning scenarios and is a natural and simple generalization of unsupervised models.

 \begin{definition}[Semi-supervised planted bisection model] For $n\in \mathbb{N}$, $p,q \in (0,1)$ and $\rho \geq 0$, let $\G(n,p,q,\rho)$ denote the distribution over graphs with $n$ vertices and $n$-dimensional vectors defined as follows.
 The vertex set is partitioned uniformly at random into two subsets $S_1, S_2$ under the balance constraint $|S_1|=|S_2| = n/2$.
-Then conditional on the partition, two processes are undertaken independently: \begin{itemize} \item Let $E$ denote the edge set of the graph $G$.
-Edges are included independently with probability defined as follows.
+Then, conditioned on the partition, two processes are undertaken independently: \begin{itemize} \item Let $E$ denote the edge set of the graph $G$.
+Edges are included independently with probability defined as follows:

 \item An index set $\mathcal{R}$ of size $m \coloneqq 2\lfloor \rho \cdot \frac{n}{2} \rfloor$ is chosen uniformly at random such that $|\mathcal{R} \cap S_1| = |\mathcal{R} \cap S_2| = m/2$.
 The revealed labels are given as